 115 With respect to the obligation to investigate violations of international humanitarian law that amount to war crimes, see preamble to the Rome Statute; ICRC Customary International Humanitarian Law Study Rule 158.
-While the obligation to investigate allegations of violations of international humanitarian that do not amount to war crimes is not expressly stated, it can arguably be inferred from the international customary international law obligation to ensure respect for international humanitarian law.
-See ICRC Customary International Humanitarian Law Study, Rules 139, 144.
-See Annex I: Legal Framework for more information on international human rights law obligation to investigate allegations of violations.
+While the obligation to investigate allegations of violations of international humanitarian that do not amount to war crimes is not expressly stated, it can arguably be inferred from the international customary international law obligation to ensure respect for international humanitarian Law Study, Rules 139, 144.
+See Annex I: Legal Framework for more information on international human rights law obligation to investigate allegations.

-Afghanistan Annual Report on Protection of Civilians in Armed Conflict: 2017 by the Afghan national security forces.
+weapons by Afghan national security forces.
 It also reiterates that the Government must ensure the accountability of all personnel responsible for negligent or intentional harm caused to civilians.

-In addition, UNAMA encourages the Government to ensure that Afghan Local Police do not have unregulated and unauthorized access to indirect weapons, including mortar rounds and rockets.
-Moreover, the Government must hold accountable all members of pro-Government armed groups who use indirect weapons, including the senior members of such groups who order use of such weaponry.
+In addition, UNAMA encourages the Government to ensure that Afghan Local Police do not have unregulated and unauthorized access to indirect weapons including mortar rounds.
+Moreover, the Government must hold accountable all members of pro-Government armed groups who use indirect weapons, including the senior members of such groups who order the use of such weaponry.